Floating Solid T&G Flooring

 Cali Bamboo® flooring is only recommended for use over radiant heat systems if the special requirements specified by the National Wood Flooring Association are met (please refer to the NWFA’s Radiant Heat Guidelines).
 Ensuring stable job site conditions, subfloor suitability and proper acclimation are especially important when installing over a radiant heat system.
 It is the responsibility of the installer to ensure that the recommended environmental conditions are met for installation.
 Refer to your radiant heat system manufacturer to determine its compatibility with bamboo flooring, and to learn the specific requirements for installation.

-- The floating installation method is the most suitable for use with radiant heat systems
+- Typically the floating installation method is the most suitable for use with radiant heat systems.

 - Radiant heat system must be turned on and in operation for at least 6 days before installation.